Geonkick-Synthesizer/geonkick/README.md

 # Geonkick

-Geonkick - a kick drum synthesizer.
+Geonkick - a free software kick synthesizer.

+License: GPLv3

 Author: Iurie Nistor

-License: GPLv3

 Home page: http://geontime.com

 ![Screenshot](misc/Screenshot.png)

 Status: Active development.
 No release yet.

+The first release will be Version 1.0.
+There will not be any beta versions.
+The application will be released only until all the points below are finished, including documentation.

-What version 1.0 should include:
+What Version 1.0 should include:

-[i] - means implemented
+Note: [i] - implemented
-[p] - means partial implemented

 * Two oscillators:
-     - since [i]
+     - sine [i]
      - square [i]
      - triangle [i]
      - sawtooth [i]